-Our business and future success is highly dependent on our ability to obtain regulatory approval for, and if approved, successfully launch and commercialize, our current product candidates, including our most advanced product candidates, XTX101 and XTX202.
-We are currently evaluating XTX101 and XTX202 in Phase 1 of our Phase 1/2 clinical trials.
+Our business and future success is highly dependent on our ability to obtain regulatory approval for, and if approved, successfully launch and commercialize, our current product candidates, including our clinical-stage cytokine product candidates, XTX202 and XTX301, or our clinical-stage mAb product candidate, XTX101.
+We are currently evaluating XTX101 and XTX202 in Phase 1 clinical trials and anticipate commencing a Phase 1 clinical trial for the evaluation of XTX301 in patients with advanced solid tumors in the first quarter of 2023.
 Additionally, we have a portfolio of programs that are in even earlier stages of preclinical development and may never advance to clinical-stage development.